 On 28 October 2017, the Local Government Amendment (Auditing) Act 2017 was proclaimed, giving the Auditor General the mandate to audit Western Australia’s 139 local governments and 9 regional councils.

 The Act allowed the Auditor General to conduct performance audits of local government entities from 28 October 2017.
-We will take on responsibility for the annual financial audits of local government entities as their existing audit contracts expire.
+We have gradually taken on responsibility for the annual financial audits of local government entities as their existing audit contracts expired.
 By the financial year 2020-21, all local government entities will be audited by the Auditor General.

 Want to know more?